Troubleshooting & FAQ#

 1. Use JIT compilation: Call get_sampler() once and reuse the function:

-sampler_fn = pipeline.get_sampler(x_observed)
+sampler = pipeline.get_sampler(x_observed)

-samples = sampler_fn(jax.random.PRNGKey(42), num_samples=10_000)
+samples = sampler(jax.random.PRNGKey(42), nsamples=10_000)

 2. Batch sampling: Generate samples in batches rather than one at a time.
+This is particularly useful for large batch sizes, or if memory is limited.

 3. Consider Flow Matching: Flow matching learns straighter trajectories than diffusion, often allowing for fewer integration steps (faster sampling) without sacrificing quality.
+Within diffusion, EDM is generally faster than Score Matching.
+See Samplers and Solvers for solver options.

 Validation Issues#